stepchowfun/toast/README.md

 [INFO] 1 task finished.
 ```

 Bake caches tasks to save you time.
-For example, you don't want to re-install your dependencies every time you run your tests.
+For example, you don't want to reinstall your dependencies every time you run your tests.
 However, caching may not be appropriate for some tasks, like deploying your application.
-You can disable caching for a specific task and any task that depends on it with the `cache` option:
+You can disable caching for a specific task and all tasks that depend on it with the `cache` option:

 ```yaml
 image: ubuntu